development6601/test-react-todo/src/components/TodoItem/README.md

 # 📁 TodoItem

-> The `src\components\TodoItem` directory contains the source code for the individual "TodoItem" component within a larger application.
+> The `src\components\TodoItem` directory houses the source code for the individual TodoItem component within a larger application.

 ## 📋 Directory Overview

-The `src\components\TodoItem` directory contains the source code for the individual "TodoItem" component within a larger application.
+The `src\components\TodoItem` directory houses the source code for the individual TodoItem component within a larger application.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files